-I have travelled to most parts of Bali in Indonesia, and have come to favour two different areas.
+I have traveled to most parts of Bali in Indonesia, and have come to favor two different areas.

 I love central Bali for all its greenery, its rice paddies, its view, and its waterfalls!
 (You can read about our top things to do in Ubud post here)

 I love Southern Bali, especially Jimbaran and Uluwutu, for its slower pace, and dramatic coastlines together with the mere fact that there are slightly fewer tourists there than along the Kuta stretch of beach.